MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-enable-debugging.md

 # Enabling Debugging

-In Management Pack for SQL Server, you can enable debugging in the Windows Event log in cases when you want to investigate potential issues that may occur during monitoring or see the detailed data sets used in the management pack workflows.
+In Management Pack for SQL Server, you can enable debugging in the Windows Event log in cases where you want to investigate potential issues that may occur during monitoring or see the detailed data sets used in the management pack workflows.

 To enable debugging, do the following: